Skip to content

 Documentation

-New to Pipettin Bot documentation?
-You'll find it split into a few handy sections.
+New to Pipettin Bot's documentation?
+You'll find it divided into a few handy sections.

 By visiting the Getting Started section, you will find quick links to some relevant pages along this wiki.
 Those are divided into guides and development pages.